Volunteering for the first time at Hunter Homeless Connect Day? Here are a few tips to get you started.

 BEING A VOLUNTEER

 We don’t need you to specialise in anything to be a volunteer with Hunter Homeless Connect Inc., you just need to be a compassionate and caring person.
-All you need is the capacity to have a conversation with someone, an open mind, a willingness to accept people as they are and enthusiasm to roll up your sleeves.
+If you have the capacity to have a conversation with someone, an open mind, a willingness to accept people as they are and enthusiasm to roll up your sleeves and do whatever is required on the day to help, then this is the event for you!

 WHAT TO WEAR